- Join David Sonam and expert trackers on a snow leopard holiday in Ladakh

 As part of this snow leopard group tour there will be a $200 USD per person donation to the Snow Leopard Conservancy India Trust (SLC-IT).
 They are a non-governmental organisation founded in 2003 and based in Leh.
 They provide wood and wire netting, that has helped many Ladakhi farmers make their corrals and pens leopard-proof.
 It has also started a compensation scheme, and taught villagers how to make toy stuffed animals which are then sold to tourists as profit-making souvenirs.

 But, the SLC-IT's biggest success has been its burgeoning homestay scheme.
 In return for training in hospitality, hygiene and housekeeping, and items such as blankets and bed sheets, all Ladakhi households involved in the scheme must agree to stop killing snow leopards, even if they lose livestock.
 With snow leopard sightings apparently on the increase, the scheme already seems to be working.

-From January to March in Ladakh the days will be cool and the nights can get below -25.
-It is out of the main tourist season for the region so it makes it a lot less quiet.
+From January to March in Ladakh the days will be cool and the nights can get below -25C.
+It is out of the main tourist season for the region so it makes it a lot less busy.

 It is vital that you have the correct clothing for this tour.
 Our travel specialists can advise you of clothing and packing lists to make your stay as comfortable as possible depending on the time of year you will be travelling.